Ouranosinc/ESPO-G/README.md

 ``python workflow_ESPO-G.py``

 Description of the tasks:
- - makeref: Create the reference dataset with the right domain, period and calendar
+ - makeref: Create the reference dataset with the right domain, period and calendar.
  - extract: Extract the simulation dataset with the right domain and period.
  - regrid: Regrid the simulation onto the reference grid.
  - rechunk: Rechunk the regridded dataset to prepare for the bias adjustment (needed on large datasets).
- - train: Train the bias adjustment algorithm
+ - train: Train the bias adjustment algorithm.
  - adjust: Adjust the simulation dataset with the trained bias adjustment algorithm.
  - clean_up: Join each individually adjusted variable back in one scenario dataset and clean up other details.
  - final_zarr: Rechunk the scenario dataset and save it.
  - diagnostics: Compute simple diagnostics on the whole domain for a quality check.
- - concat: Concatenate scenario and diagnostics of the three region into the complete NAM domain.
+ - concat: Concatenate scenario and diagnostics of the three regions into the complete NAM domain.
  - official-diag: Compute diagnostics on smaller regions to assess the performance.
  - indicators: Compute indicators on the scenario.
  - climatological_mean: Compute the climatological mean of the indicators.